Minister for Europe hosts Balance of Competences event

 Follow the Foreign Office on twitter @foreignoffice

 Published: 21 May 2013

-From: Department for Transport Foreign & Commonwealth Office Department for Business, Innovation & Skills Department for Culture, Media & Sport Department for Environment, Food & Rural Affairs Home Office Ministry of Justice HM Revenue & Customs The Rt Hon David Lidington MP
+From: Department for Transport Foreign & Commonwealth Office Department for Business, Innovation & Skills Department for Digital, Culture, Media & Sport Department for Environment, Food & Rural Affairs Home Office Ministry of Justice HM Revenue & Customs The Rt Hon David Lidington MP

 Part of: European single market